Bit-Apps-Pro/bit-smtp/readme.txt

 2. **Get your SMTP details:** Your provider gives you the host, port, and encryption info.
 3. **Add these details in Bit SMTP:** Go to your WordPress dashboard.
 Add your SMTP details.
 4. **Send a test email:** Make sure emails go out.
 Now, every message uses a secure SMTP connection.
+5. **Enable email logs:** You will see detailed email logs from the Bit SMTP dashboard.

 Your provider handles delivery, ensuring your WordPress emails arrive securely every time.